 Languages of Arewa

-Discover the rich linguistic heritage of Northern Nigeria.
+Discover the rich linguistic heritage of Arewa.
 From the widely spoken Hausa to the distinct sounds of Tiv and Kanuri, explore the voices that shape our culture.

 Hausa

-The most widely spoken language in Northern Nigeria, serving as a lingua franca across West Africa.
-It is rich in proverbs, poetry, and literature.
+The most widely spoken language in Northern Nigeria, serving as a massive lingua franca across West Africa.
+It is a language rich in proverbs, poetry, and deep historical literature.

 Fulfulde

-Spoken by the Fulani people, this language carries the deep nomadic, pastoral, and scholarly heritage of one of Africa's largest ethnic groups.
+Spoken by the Fulani people, this beautiful Senegambian language carries the deep nomadic, pastoral, and scholarly heritage of one of Africa's largest ethnic groups.

 Kanuri